bkimminich/it-security-lecture/slides/01-00-introduction.md

 * Please use the **Q&A** function (if available) for questions related to the content
-* If you need assistance please contact the moderator(s) via the **Chat** function
+* If you need assistance please contact the moderator(s) via the **Chat** function or virtually raise your hand (:hand:) if you would like to say/ask something in person
-* You can virtually raise your hand (:hand:) if you would like to say/ask something in person
+* Survey/quiz/voting exercises (:ballot_box:) might happen within or
-* Surveys (:ballot_box:) and the :hand:-function are used throughout the training for voting
+  outside the video conferening platform
-* Gaps in the exercise numbering are a side-effect of reusing content and nothing to worry about
+* Gaps in the exercise numbering are a side-effect of reusing content from a larger lecture deck and nothing to worry about